z3phyrian/threejs-server/README.md

-# Three.js Server with Puppeteer
+# Three.js Server for Origami Studio

 This is a Node.js project that renders a Three.js scene to an image and serves it via an Express.js API.